Building Muscle Mass: Balanced Workout Programmes Using Tabata at the end of your Hypertrophy Workouts5 September 2017

 CV Solution to achieve enhanced Hypertrophy results and health benefits

 HIIT training such as Tabata (20seconds of maximal exercise and 10seconds of rest repeated 8 times for 4-minutes), has been shown to improve VO2max, improve insulin sensitivity and help reduce body fat percentage.
-The short and intense nature of this training also ensures that the catabolic effects associated with steady state, long-slow duration training are minimised and hypertrophy gains may even be accelerated in the lower extremities, particularly if we adopt a heavy resistance, sprint cycling approach using a spin bike.
+The short and intense nature of this training also ensures that the catabolic effects associated with steady state, long-slow duration training are minimised and hypertrophy gains may even be accelerated in the lower extremities, particularly if we adopt a heavy resistance, sprint cycling approach using a indoor cycling bike.

 Try introducing 2-3 Tabata sessions per week, at the tail end of your resistance training sessions.
 This way your rest-days will not have to house your CV sessions, allowing for more recovery and the higher frequency, will surely have more pronounced CV benefits than doing 1 half-hearted steady state session per week.
 To get the most out of this approach, be sure to build a strong aerobic/muscular endurance foundation before you start any bulking/high volume hypertrophy phases, and include some lactate interval training.
 Try it out and let me know how it effects your routine and more importantly – your results.
 Feel free to share your own ideas in the comments boxes below.